Weight gain - unintentional

 - Underactive thyroid, or low thyroid (hypothyroidism)

 Bloating, or swelling due to a buildup of fluid in the tissues can cause weight gain.
 This may be due to menstruation, heart or kidney failure, preeclampsia, or medicines you take.
 A rapid weight gain may be a sign of dangerous fluid retention.

 If you quit smoking, you might gain weight.
-Most people who quit smoking gain 4 - 10 pounds in the first 6 months after quitting.
-Some gain as much as 25 - 30 pounds.
+Most people who quit smoking gain 4 to 10 pounds (2 to 4.5 kilograms) in the first 6 months after quitting.
+Some gain as much as 25 to 30 pounds (11 to 14 kilograms).
 This weight gain is not simply due to eating more.

 A healthy diet and exercise program can help you manage your weight.
 Talk to your health care provider or a dietitian about how to make a healthy eating plan and set realistic weight goals.

-Do not stop any medicines that may be causing the weight gain without talking with your health care provider.
+Do not stop any medicines that may be causing the weight gain without talking with your provider.